 Here’s a quick overview of what this product update means:

-2. The Daily.co API is our tool for developers, builders and product teams.
+The Daily.co API is our tool for developers, builders and product teams.
 We offer rapid and powerful ways developers can add or customize video chat.
-See our new posts like building with React, room access control, multilanguage call support and tracks subscription beta.
+See our new posts like building with React, room access control, and multilanguage call support.

-3. We’re winding down support for our TV hardware customers.
+We’re winding down support for our TV hardware customers.
 It ends October 31, 2020.
-We’ve stopped billing, so you have 5+ months free transition, and will also touch base on hardware refunds and alternative solutions.
+We’ve stopped billing, so you have 5+ months free transition.

 5. A key concept to understand is participant-minutes.

 - Your minute limit is not based on meeting time.
 It’s participant-minutes, which is a bigger number.

 - Briefly, a participant-minute is how long each participant was in the call.
 The pricing is based on the total minutes, of all participants, in a call.
 For example, a 2 person call that’s 30 minutes is 60 participant-minutes.
 The formula is: (n * minutes), where n is the number of people in call.
 Learn more.